jsphpndr/jsphpndr/content/blog/google-analytics-slowing-down-website-hugo-netlify-github-actions/index.md

 This ensures that:

 - Your GA script is refreshed once a week, automatically
-- You don’t have to remember to push a commit just to keep Analytics up to date
+- You don't have to remember to push a commit just to keep Analytics up to date
-- Your site is always serving the latest Google Analytics code, even if your content hasn’t changed
+- Your site is always serving the latest Google Analytics code, even if your content hasn't changed

 ## Why Lighthouse Still Flags “Unused JavaScript”